 Another way that pre-workout products can separate themselves from those based solely on the use of stimulants is to add products that will improve “the pump” (increase blood flow and circulation during training).

 Citrulline malate is absolutely the best product for this, and it has been repeatedly proven to improve your endurance during training, as well as help you recover and build muscle more quickly.

-Personally, I have made citrulline malate a staple in my diet for years!
+Personally, I have made citrulline malate (or L-Citrulline supplements) a staple in my diet for years!

-Combining citrulline malate with an effective amount of stimulants, and nootropics, is an easy way to make an excellent pre-workout product.
+Combining a citrulline malate supplement with an effective amount of stimulants, and nootropics, is an easy way to make an excellent pre-workout product.

 Pre-Workout Products and Carbohydrates

 Some pre-workout products choose to add sugar or other forms of carbohydrates as well, for more sustained energy.